-With summer ending in Georgetown, now is a good time to get a head start on air conditioner maintenance.
+With summer coming to an end in Georgetown, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t washed it recently, it could be full of mud and debris from your yard.
-This accumulation can decrease your unit’s efficiency and cause it to break down.
-Or make it wear out more quickly.
+If you haven’t cleaned it lately, it could be full of mud and debris from your yard.
+This buildup can decrease your unit’s efficiency and cause it to stop working.
+Or require replacement more quickly.

-We suggest having your air conditioning system professionally serviced annually.
+We advise having your air conditioning system professionally tuned-up once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on energy expenses.
+A clean system can be more energy efficient, which could save you money on energy costs.

-Regular AC maintenance also helps our technicians spot and handle small issues before they develop into high-priced problems.
+Consistent AC maintenance also helps our technicians spot and address slight issues before they develop into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some upkeep you can do on your own between professional tune-ups.
-You just need about an hour to clean your outdoor condenser unit, as well as a few parts on your indoor HVAC system.
+There’s also some maintenance you can do on your own between professional tune-ups.
+You just need about an hour to clean your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?